 Hoisting

-It's a JavaScript specific concept where the variable and function declarations are automatically moved up by the compiler.
-This is exactly why JS still doesn't throw errors when using 'var' variables before it's declaration.
+This is a JavaScript concept.
+The compiler moves variable and function declarations up.
+This is exactly why JS doesn't throw errors when you use 'var' variables before you declare them.

-This is exactly same as flag hoisting where a flag is pulled up.
-Similar to that, here the variables are pulled up in their respective scopes.
+This is just like hoisting a flag up a pole.
+Here, the variables are pulled up in their scopes.

 Hoisting depends on scope of the variable

-- var - block variables are hoisted to function or global depending on whichever is it's parent.
-No pure block level scope for var even though the language syntax allowing declaring var variables inside a block.
+- var - these are hoisted to the function or the global scope, whichever is the parent. var has no real block scope, even though you can declare it inside a block.

-- let - all variables are hoisted within its scope level.
+- let - hoisted within its own scope level.

-- const -all variables are hoisted within its scope level.
+- const - hoisted within its own scope level.

 Actual hoisting only for var

-Actually the hoisting happens for variables declared with var keyword only.
-For rest, the lexical environments are created as it is.
+True hoisting happens only for the var keyword.
+For the rest, the lexical environments are just created as is.

-This also is because Var keyword existed from day one of JavaScript whereas const and let were introduced later.
+This is also because var existed from day one of JavaScript. const and let came later.

 function example() {